ph0neh1/webhookspammer/README.md

 Problem : When running start.bat the tool will tell you that python is not installed even though it is installed

 Solution #1 : Add python to your PATH

+created by cr.ghost aka checkra1nz also licensed with MIT